 The steroids are generally very well tolerated, however, some patients may experience side effects, including flushing of the face, anxiety, difficulty in sleeping, changes in mood or menstrual cycle, or temporary increase in blood sugar and water retention.
 These side effects are usually mild and will often resolve within a few days.

-Serious complications are rare when procedure is performed by an experienced physician using fluoroscopic guidance but could include allergic reaction, bleeding, infection, nerve damage, or paralysis.
-Overall, ESIs are usually well tolerated and majority of patients do well.
+Serious complications are rare when the procedure is performed by an experienced physician using fluoroscopic guidance but could include allergic reaction, bleeding, infection, nerve damage, or paralysis.
+Overall, ESIs are usually well tolerated and the majority of patients do well.